Understanding Radon: What You Need to Know About the Invisible, Radioactive Gas in Your Home

 What can I do about high radon levels?

-Several types of long-term radon tests can be used to measure the concentration of radon in a building over an extended period, but the two most common and easiest for consumer use are:
+Several types of long-term radon tests can be used to measure the radon concentration in a building over an extended period.
+The two most common and most accessible for consumer use are:

 1. Alpha Track Detectors: These use small, special plastic or film to detect radon.
 The plastic is placed inside a container with a small defined opening.
 At the end of the test period, the container is sealed and returned to a laboratory for analysis.

-2. Continuous Radon Monitors (CRMs) are devices that continuously measure radon concentration over time, providing real-time data.
-They are commonly used to detect changes in radon levels quickly, but they are also more expensive and require specialized maintenance.
+2. Continuous Radon Monitors (CRMs) continuously measure radon concentration over time, providing real-time data.
+They are commonly used to detect changes in radon levels quickly but are also more expensive and require specialized maintenance.

 Suppose your test results indicate that you have dangerously elevated radon levels.
-In that case, this rough-in makes installing a mitigation system very simple and quite a bit less expensive and invasive than if there was no existing rough-in.
+In that case, this rough-in makes installing a mitigation system very simple, much less expensive and invasive than if there was no existing rough-in.

 Understanding radon: Pre-construction radon mitigation system rough-in